Climb Mount Rainier

 14,411 ft / 4,392 m

-• Hike from White River Campground (4,300 ft) to the Inter Glacier Camp (8,500 ft) and set up tents for overnight camping.
+• Hike from White River Campground (4,300 ft) along the Glacier Basin Trail to Sherpa Rock where we start ascending more steeply up a snow slope to the Inter Glacier Camp (8,500 ft).
+Set up tents on the snow at the base of the Inter Glacier for overnight camping.

 • The first half of the day incorporates in-the-field review of techniques and systems for glacier travel and snow climbing.
-Pack up camp in the afternoon and continue approach to Camp Schurman (9,500 ft).
+Pack up camp and continue approach to Camp Schurman (9,500 ft).
+If camp is busy or conditions warrant, we may continue past Camp Schurman another 300ft to the Emmons Flats - a large bench on the Emmons Glacier above Steamboat Prow.
+A possible benefit of utilizing this upper camp is setting the team up for slightly less travel during summit day.

 • We’ll enjoy a leisurely morning wake-up and pack up camp before hiking out to the trailhead, utilizing rope team travel on the Inter Glacier.